LEADING OFF: Baseball gets 1st 9-inning twinbills since 2019

 MAX EFFORT

-Perhaps pitching in his hometown of Los Angeles – and against former teammate Freddie Freeman – will fire up Atlanta’s Max Fried, who is seeking his first win of the season.
+Perhaps pitching in his hometown of Los Angeles — and against former teammate Freddie Freeman — will fire up Atlanta lefty Max Fried, who is seeking his first win of the season.

-Fried, who wore No. 32 to honor Sandy Koufax while pitching at LA’s Harvard-Westlake School, is 0-2 with a 5.73 ERA in two starts this season.
-He takes the mound for the Braves against the Dodgers’ Walker Buehler (1-0, 3.38).
+Fried, who wore No. 32 in high school to honor Sandy Koufax while pitching at LA’s Harvard-Westlake School, is 0-2 with a 5.73 ERA in two starts this season.
+He takes the mound for the Braves against Dodgers right-hander Walker Buehler (1-0, 3.38).

 Although wins by starting pitchers get less attention than they used to, Fried’s record from 2019-21 was an eye-popping 38-13.
 He’s 40-20 in his career with a 3.40 ERA.

-Braves outfielder Ronald Acuna Jr. is scheduled to start an injury rehabilitation assignment with Triple-A Gwinnett at Jacksonville.
-It will be his first game since July 10, when he tore his right ACL during a game at Miami.
+Braves outfielder Ronald Acuña Jr. is scheduled to start an injury rehabilitation assignment with Triple-A Gwinnett at Jacksonville.
+It will be his first game since July 10, when he tore his right ACL against Miami.